hongweichang/couchdb/src/mem3/README_reshard.md

 This section focuses on record definition and how data is transformed to and from various formats.

 Right below the `mem3_reshard:start_split_job/1` API level a job is converted to a `#job{}` record defined in the `mem3_reshard.hrl` header file.
 That record is then used throughout most of the resharding code.
 The job manager `mem3_reshard` stores it in its jobs ets table, then when a job process is spawn it single argument also just a `#job{}` record.
-As a job process is executing it will periodically report state back to the `mem3_reshard` manager again as an updated `#job{}` record.
+As a job process is executing it will periodically report state back to the `mem3_reshard` manager as an updated `#job{}` record.

 Some interesting fields from the `#job{}` record: